KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

   - Shared fixed headroom stage.
 Set to 1 when you want a constant pre-mix margin applied on both backends.
 - SoundLimiter = 0
   - SDL mix‑bus limiter.
 Set to 1 if you want automatic peak catching on the software mixer.
-- SoundSDLDynEnabled = 0
-  - SDL crowd attenuation heuristic.
-Set to 1 if you want the mixer to pre‑duck whenever many channels run loud.
-- SoundDSDynEnabled = 0
-  - DirectSound dynamic attenuation.
-Set to 1 to keep the DS backend’s classic crowd attenuation behavior.

 ## Software Resampler Modes (SDL software mixer)